vijaymohanboddu/forecast-based-anomaly-detection/README.md

 > **"Sales were unusual, and these transaction-level factors appear to explain the deviation."**

-Where evidence is insufficient, the system treats the explanation as a hypothesis rather than presenting it as a fact.

 ---

 # 🤖 Generative AI — Gemini

-iADAS uses **Google Gemini** to transform the anomaly and RCA evidence into a concise management brief.
+iADAS uses **Google Gemini** to transform anomaly and RCA evidence into a concise management brief.

 The AI output is structured into: